KAZAKHSTAN: Mass trial of Muslims in Oskemen

 Tulbayevu Sakenu Peisenovichu

-Released from prison, but added to financial blacklist
+Released from prison, but bank accounts blocked

 On 24 August, the Finance Ministry Financial Monitoring Committee added Murat Takaumov to the List of individuals "connected with the financing of terrorism or extremism", thus blocking all his bank accounts.
 The move came just a week after he completed his prison sentence.